 +Won numerous Region 9 Championships at every level--Training through

 In 2007, For the first time in Lurena's life, she started a hobby competing Border Collies at herding trials throughout the United States.
 While Lurena and her Collies are hearty competitors, it is the fun and enjoyment of the herding that brings her life in balance with her equestrian career.

 In 1996, Lurena purchased Belle Terre Farms where she currently resides with her husband Blair Traxler who worked in the Arabian industry for 25 years and did some endurance riding.
 Blair now rides dressage under Lurena's tutelage, and is a custom woodworker selling his items at trade shows and btsticks.com.

-Belle Terre is also the home of Lurena's 6 Border Collies Bear, Blossom, Bliss, Brees, Sirius, (pictured) Nix; her Corgi, Donnie; and guard dogs Sierra and Smokey.
+Belle Terre is also the home of Lurena's 6 Border Collies Bear, Blossom, Bliss, Brees, Sirius, (pictured) Nix; and guard dogs Sierra, Stormy, and Bandit.
 A myriad of sheep and horses also call Belle Terre home.